 For graduate applications, please also check our department website for the details of application procedure.
 Undergraduates interested in this research should contact directly to Dr. Erdem via e-mail.

-- Functionalization of Semiconductor Nanoparticles in a Microfluidic System
+- Controlled Synthesis of Magnetic Janus Microparticles in a Novel Microfluidic System

 - Özkan, A., Erdem, Y. (2015).
 "Numerical analysis of mixing performance in sinusoidal microchannels based on particle motion in droplets", Microfluidics and Nanofluidics, Abstract, Full Text, DOI: https://link.springer.com/article/10.1007%2Fs10404-015-1628-7